is your friend, your partner, your defender, your dog.

 Animal Welfare Victoria - Pets and Emergencies

-Animal Welfare Victoria - Dogs Legal requirements for dog owners - Travelling with dogs - Your dog's welfare needs - Toxic plants for dogs - Common dog poisons - Heat and pets - Dog training and behavioural problems - Pets during fireworks and thunderstorms
+Animal Welfare Victoria - Dogs Legal requirements for dog owners - Traveling with dogs - Your dog's welfare needs - Toxic plants for dogs - Common dog poisons - Heat and pets - Dog training and behavioural problems - Pets during fireworks and thunderstorms

 Animal Welfare Victoria - Code of practice for the private keeping of dogs